immcantation/shazam/docs/topics/shmulateSeq.md

 that `-` is not accepted.

 numMutations
-:   number of mutations to be introduced into `sequence`.
+:   a whole number indicating the number of mutations to be introduced into `sequence`, if `frequency=FALSE`.
+A fraction bewteen 0 and 1 indicating the mutation frequency if `frequency=TRUE`.

 targetingModel
 :   5-mer [TargetingModel](TargetingModel-class.md) object to be used for computing